Life Would Be So Sweet if You Were Marketing To Goldfish

 No wonder their attention spans kick humanity’s ass.

-Our attention spans are going to continue shrinking, which means one thing for marketers–– if you’re vying for attention you’be better have something special to say.
+Our attention spans are going to continue shrinking, which means one thing for marketers–– if you’re vying for attention, you’d better have something special to say.

 Messages that are empathetic, interesting, and enriching.